-Notice is hereby given that the 13th Annual General Meeting (AGM) of the Members of M/s.
-Iris Clothings Limited ("the will be held on Saturday, September 28, 2024 at 11:00 a.m.
+Notice is hereby given that the fourteenth (14th) Annual General Meeting (AGM) of the Members of M/s.
+Iris Clothings Limited ("the Company") will be held on Tuesday, September 16, 2025 at 11.00 a.m.
 (IST) through Video Conferencing ("VC")/Other Audio-Visual Means ("OAVM") to transact the following businesses:

-ORDINARY BUSINESS:
+ORDINARY BUSINESS

-Item No. 1.
-Adoption of Audited Financial Statements
+Item No. 1 - Adoption of Audited Financial Statements